distribworks/dkron/website/docs/basics/installation.md

 ## Running in Docker

-Dkron provides an official Docker image vi Dockerhub that can be used for deployment on any system running Docker.
+Dkron provides an official Docker image via Docker Hub that can be used for deployment on any system running Docker.

 ### Launching Dkron as a new container